How to measure profitability: margin formulas and tips

 - Cut operating expenses: Review recurring costs like subscriptions, utilities, and overhead.
 Eliminate what you don't need.

+Building a small business budget can help you identify which expenses to cut.
 Set a target margin based on your industry norms and track progress monthly.
 Your accountant or bookkeeper can help identify realistic benchmarks.

 Track profitability automatically with Xero